The changing B2B buyer journey has outmoded traditional selling methods.

 These days sellers are denied the opportunity to build relationships and the window of time available for influencing the outcome is considerably shortened.

 The days of customers having to consult salespeople early in their buying process are long gone.
 Today the opportunities to develop buyer seller relationships are found online and the new sales skills required are labelled 'social selling' or 'digital engagement'.

 This marks a swing in power from sales to marketing.
 Today’s AI makes one to one marketing practical.
 The old adage, “sellers do it face to face while marketers do it at a distance” is collapsing.

 The new sales skills necessary to succeed are rapidly expanding.
-Being perceived as a product/solution expert who can add value early in a customer’s buying process may be the only way to get back in the game at a stage when their remains some opportunity to fulfil a sales purpose.
+Being perceived as a product/solution expert who can add value early in a customer’s buying process may be the only way to get back in the game at a stage when their remains some opportunity in the B2B buyer journey, to fulfil a sales purpose.

 Expertise on its own isn't enough.
 Your expertise must be found and recognised by the prospective customers you want to engage with.
 Here is a check list for what I refer to as personal marketing or digital engagement: